 Noah Chaim Freedman

-Hey!
 I am an MD PHD student in the University of Pittsburgh & Carnegie Mellon University Medical Scientist Training Program.
-My main interests lie at the intersection of psychiatry, computational neuroscience and machine learning.
-I aim to precisely characterize information processing in the brain underlying healthy and diseased states.
-Leveraging this knowledge will enable us to develop more effective approaches for psychiatric care.
+My professional interests lie at the intersection of psychiatry, computational neuroscience and machine learning.
+I aim to precisely characterize information processing in the brain underlying healthy states and understand how they differ in disease.
+Leveraging this knowledge will enable development of more effective approaches in psychiatric care.

-Currently, I am pursuing a PhD in the Program in Neural Computation at CMU where my training focuses on analytical and experimental aspects of basic computational neuroscience.
-Under my advisors Steve Chase, Aaron Batista & Byron Yu, I study the neural basis of motor action and learning in subdivisions of the macaque motor cortex using brain computer interfaces.
+Currently, I am pursuing a PhD in the Program in Neural Computation at CMU where my training comprises analytical and experimental arms in systems computational neuroscience.
+Wth my advisors Steve Chase, Aaron Batista & Byron Yu, I study the neural basis of motor action and learning in subdivisions of the macaque motor cortex using brain computer interfaces.

-Currently, I am pursuing a PhD in the Program in Neural Computation at CMU where my training focuses on analytical and experimental aspects of basic computational neuroscience.
-Under my advisors Steve Chase, Aaron Batista & Byron Yu, I study the neural basis of motor action and learning in subdivisions of the macaque motor cortex using brain computer interfaces.
+Currently, I am pursuing a PhD in the Program in Neural Computation at CMU where my training comprises analytical and experimental arms in systems computational neuroscience.
+Wth my advisors Steve Chase, Aaron Batista & Byron Yu, I study the neural basis of motor action and learning in subdivisions of the macaque motor cortex using brain computer interfaces.